L'elisir d'amore: Act 2

 Adina and Belcore's wedding party is in full swing.
 Dr. Dulcamara encourages Adina to sing a duet with him to entertain the guests.
 The notary arrives to make the marriage official.
-Adina is annoyed to see that Nemorino has not appeared, for the whole deal has been intended only to punish him.
+Adina is annoyed to see that Nemorino has not appeared, for the proposed marriage has been intended only to punish him.
 While everyone goes to witness the signing of the wedding contract, Dulcamara stays behind, helping himself to food and drink.
 Having seen the notary, Nemorino appears, depressed, as he believes that he has lost Adina.
 He sees Dulcamara and frantically begs him for a more powerful, faster-acting elixir.
 Although Dulcamara is proud to boast of his philanthropy, upon discovering that Nemorino now has no money he changes his tune and marches off, refusing to supply him anything.
 Belcore emerges, musing about why Adina has suddenly put off the wedding and signing of the contract.
 He spots Nemorino and asks his rival why he is depressed.
-When Nemorino says he needs cash, Belcore suggests joining the army, as he'll receive funds on the spot.
+When Nemorino says he needs cash, Belcore suggests joining the army, as he will receive funds on the spot.
 Belcore tries to excite Nemorino with tales of military life, while Nemorino only thinks of getting the potion and thus winning Adina, if only for a day before departure.
 Belcore produces a contract, which Nemorino signs in return for the money.
 Nemorino privately vows to rush and buy more potion, while Belcore muses about how sending Nemorino off to war has so easily dispatched his rival.

 After the two men have left, Giannetta gossips with the women of the village.
 Swearing them all to secrecy, she reveals that Nemorino's uncle has just died and left his nephew a large fortune.
 However, neither Nemorino nor Adina is yet aware of this.
 Nemorino enters, having spent his military signing bonus on – and consumed – a large amount of the fake elixir from Dr. Dulcamara.
 Hoping to share his fortune, the women approach Nemorino with overly friendly greetings.
 So out of character is this that Nemorino takes it as proof of the elixir's efficacy.
 Adina sees Nemorino with the women, is rattled by his newfound popularity, and asks Dr. Dulcamara for an explanation.
 Unaware that Adina is the object of Nemorino's affection, Dulcamara explains that Nemorino spent his last penny on the elixir and joined the army for money to get more, so desperate was he to win the love of some unnamed cruel beauty.
 Adina immediately recognises Nemorino's sincerity, regrets her behaviour and realises that she has loved Nemorino all along.
 Although Dulcamara seizes the opportunity to try to sell her some of his potion to win back Nemorino, Adina declares that she has full confidence in her own powers of attraction.